emilyfy/pinteraction/README.md

-/height/2 to /height/10 correspond to shifts in time reads equalizer feedback from the first row's Arduino Mega and performs inverse fourier transform real time on the audio array terminates when the audio finished playing change the audio file to be played by setting argument soundfile in calling roslaunch.
+/height/2 to /height/10 correspond to shifts in time reads equalizer feedback from the first row's Arduino Mega and performs inverse fourier transform real time on the audio array terminates when the audio finished playing node plot.py plots the height output real time on the screen change the audio file to be played by setting argument soundfile in calling roslaunch.
 The file has to saved inside '~/Pinteraction_audio_files'.
-By default Baa Baa Black Sheep is played
+By default Spirited Away Always With Me is played

 ## 3) Hand interaction
 ```bash